LinkedInLinkGitHubLink

 Technical University of Denmark

-I received my Ph.D. in Computer Science (specialized in Mathematical Optimization) from the Department of Information Technology at Uppsala University in 2019.
-During the PhD, I interned in The Boston Consulting Group (BCG) Gamma as a visiting data scientist.
-After the PhD, I had been working as a data scientist in Bolt and Wolt (Doordash) in the domain of on-demand logistics optimization.
-My previous research was focused on the application of information theory to optimize resource allocation for data throughput and network reliability in advanced communication systems.
+I received my Ph.D. in Computer Science (specializing in Mathematical Optimization) from the Department of Information Technology at Uppsala University in 2019.
+During the PhD, I interned as a visiting data scientist at The Boston Consulting Group (BCG) Gamma.
+After the PhD, I worked as a data scientist in Bolt and Wolt (Doordash) in the domain of on-demand logistics optimization.

-Optimal Model Refinement is my current research interest, centered around leveraging mathematical optimization to enhance the interpretability and efficiency of machine learning models.
-I explore strategies to streamline complex models without performance loss, as well as to unravel the intricate mechanisms of decision-making models.
-Central to this pursuit is understanding the synergy between model simplification and explainability: Reducing a model's complexity aids in elucidating its functions, and concurrently, and explainability drives the efficient compression of the model for learning.
+My current research interests are centered around theories of interpretability and efficiency of machine learning models toward On-Device AI.
+I explore strategies to streamline complex models without performance loss and unravel the intricate mechanisms of decision-making models.
+Central to this pursuit is understanding the synergy between model simplification and explainability: Reducing a model's complexity aids in elucidating its functions, and concurrently, explainability drives the efficient compression of the learning model.

 Recent work

-L. You, L. Cao, and M. Nilsson, "DISCOUNT: DIStributional COUNTerfactual Explanation With Optimal Transport", under review in ICML 2024. [arXiv] [code]
+L. You, L. Cao, M. Nilsson, B. Zhao, and L. Lei, "Distributional Counterfactual Explanation With Optimal Transport", preprint. [arXiv] [code]

 (See a full list of publications here)

-L. You, "Weighted Sum-Rate Maximization With Causal Inference for Latent Interference Estimation", IEEE ICC 2023. [link] [code]
+L. You, "Weighted Sum-Rate Maximization With Causal Inference for Latent Interference Estimation", IEEE International Conference on Communications (ICC) 2023. [link] [code]

 The paper investigates the weighted sum-rate maximization (WSRM) problem with latent interfering sources outside the known network, whose power allocation policy is hidden from and uncontrollable to optimization.
 The paper extends the famous alternate optimization algorithm weighted minimum mean square error (WMMSE) under a causal inference framework to tackle with WSRM.
 Specifically, with the possibility of power policy shifting in the hidden network, computing an iterating direction based only on the observed interference inherently implies that counterfactual is ignored in decision making.
 A method called synthetic control (SC) is used to estimate the counterfactual.
 For any link in the known network, SC constructs a convex combination of the interference on other links and uses it as an estimate for the counterfactual.
 Power iteration in the proposed SC-WMMSE is performed taking into account both the observed interference and its counterfactual.
 SC-WMMSE requires no more information than the original WMMSE in the optimization stage.
 To our best knowledge, this is the first paper explores the potential of SC in assisting mathematical optimization in addressing classic wireless optimization problems.
 Numerical results suggest the superiority of the SC-WMMSE over the original in both convergence and objective.